 Your roof shape plays a major role in defining the overall look and style of your home; whether you want to keep it sweet and simple, or make a big architectural statement.

-Although there are numerous types of roof design (including some weird and wonderful names), the three most common shapes in New Zealand are the hip roofline, the gable roofline, the flat roof and the mono-pitch.
+Although there are numerous types of roof design (including some weird and wonderful names), the three most common shapes in Australia are the hip roofline, the gable roofline, and the mono-pitch.

 A hip roof (or hipped roof) is a simple design, where all sides slope downwards to the walls, usually at a fairly gentle slope.
 So whichever way you view the house, there will be roof coverage sloping down to the gutters.